 Students in healthcare MBA programs study interdisciplinary subjects such as medicine, business, and nursing.
 They learn relevant business skills, taking a data-driven approach to issues in healthcare and overcoming challenges in this dynamic field.

-The following 20 influential healthcare business professors have been published in high-impact scholarly journals and many of them have become heads of their departments, renowned for their research contributions and professional experience.
-Notably, there was one school in particular which featured an overall outstanding faculty in this discipline: the University of Pennsylvania.
+The following influential healthcare business professors have been published in high-impact scholarly journals and many of them have become heads of their departments, renowned for their research contributions and professional experience.
+Notably, there were five schools in particular which featured an overall outstanding faculty in this discipline: Harvard University, Johns Hopkins University, Northwestern University, Simmons University, and the University of Pennsylvania.